acucciniello/acucciniello.com/_posts/2017-06-02-How-to-Setup-PostgreSQL-with-a-Django-Backend.md

 Welcome!
 I know it is out of the ordinary for me, but lately I have experimenting with using Django on the backend for some of my projects.
 For a database, I have been sticking with PostgreSQL.
 The purpose of this tutorial is to teach you how to get started using Django with PostgreSQL for your database work.

 If you have used Django before you know that it's default relational database is SQLite.
 In order to use another relational database you must complete a couple of steps.
-Today we will demostrate this with PostgreSQL.
+Today we will demonstrate this with PostgreSQL.

 ## Requirements